Singular divisors and syzygies of polarized abelian threefolds: Abstract

 \section{Abstract}

-In this paper we provide a geometric condition for polarized abelian threefolds $(X,L)$ to have simple syzygies, that is, to satisfy property $(N_p)$ and the vanishing of the Koszul cohomology groups $K_{p,1}$ for a given natural number $p\geq 0$.
-As in \cite{KL15}, we use the reduction method of \cite{LPP11} with Newton--Okounkov body techniques, this time augmented by inversion of adjunction techniques from birational geometry and those related to Fujita's conjecture, together with the idea of differentiation of sections developed in \cite{ELN94}.
-As a by-product, we are able to construct effective divisors on $X$ of an ample class with high self-intersection whose singularities are all concentrated on an abelian subvariety.
-This can be thought as the dual picture of the classical problem about singularities of theta divisors from \cite{EL97}.
+We provide numerical conditions for a polarized abelian threefold $(A,L)$ to have simple syzygies, in terms of property $(N_p)$ and the vanishing of Koszul cohomology groups $K_{p,1}$.
+We rely on a reduction method of Lazarsfeld-Pareschi-Popa \cite{LPP11}, convex geometry of Newton--Okounkov bodies, inversion of adjunction techniques from work on Fujita's conjecture, and the use of differentiation by Ein-Lazarsfeld-Nakamaye \cite{ELN94}.
+As a by-product, we construct effective divisors in any ample rational class of high self-intersection, whose singularities are all concentrated on an abelian subvariety.
+This can be seen as the dual picture considered by Ein-Lazarsfeld \cite{EL97} for theta divisors.